samueladesoga/samblog/content/posts/driving-a-technical-spike-using-bdd.md

 +++

 Most Agile methodologies provide for the application of a Technical Spike for exploring a new technology or risky areas of a product.
-The SAFe methodology [defines](https://www.scaledagileframework.com/spikes/) the Spike as a type of Exploration and Enabler Story.
+The Scaled Agile Framework (SAFe) methodology [defines](https://www.scaledagileframework.com/spikes/) the Spike as a type of Exploration and Enabler Story.

 There are a number of approaches that have been recommended for Technical Spikes.
 These include: